reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 # ./app/views/posts/_post.html.erb:2:in `_app_views_posts__post_html_erb___569628799803112878_70171546453660'
 ```

-This "undefined method x for nil:NilClass" is a very common and confusing error
-for newer Ruby and Rails developers.
-The problem is in our view and it's in the
+This "undefined method x for nil:NilClass" is a very common and confusing error for newer Ruby and Rails developers.
+The problem is in our view and it's in the following code:
-following code:

 ```erb
 <%= post.author.name %>
 ```

 What is happenening is that some posts **don't have** authors!

-If the author is
-nil, it cannot have a name so we get that error.
-Ultimately this error is
-because not all our posts have authors and we didn't use defensive programming
+If the author is nil, it cannot have a name so we get that error.
+Ultimately this error is because not all our posts have authors and we didn't use defensive programming techniques.

-techniques.
-Let's address our sloppy programming.
+Let's address our sloppy programming!

 ### Fixing sloppy programming with tests!

-Since we can't rely on the author existing, but we can rely on the post
-existing we'll create a method on the post that returns the name of the author.
+Since we can't rely on the author existing, but we can rely on the post existing we'll create a method on the post that returns the name of the author.

-But we should write a test for this first.
-Open `spec/models/post_spec.rb` and
+But first we should write a test for this.

-add a new test to it:
+Open `spec/models/post_spec.rb` and add a new test to it:

 ```ruby
 describe '#author_name' do